Find Affordable College Courses

 29 Yearly Graduations

 Lehman College is the 13th most popular school in the nation for students seeking a master's degree in public health education and promotion.
 Each year, around 15,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in public health education and promotion from Lehman.
-Of these students, 76% were women and 79% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 29 people received their master's degree in public health education and promotion from Lehman.
+Of these students, 91% were women and 91% were members of underrepresented racial-ethnic groups.

 #14